 Growing bee balm is fairly easy as long as you keep the soil moist.
-Provide a good, multi-purpose fertilizer, and work it into the soil around the bee balm plant.
+Provide a good, multi-purpose fertilizer, and work it into the soil around the plant.

 If you want a bushier plant, pinch off the stem tips as new growth appears in the early spring.
-In late fall, cut the bee balm down to just a few inches (5 to 10 cm.) tall.
+In late fall, cut bee balm down to just a few inches (5 to 10 cm.) tall.
 In cold areas, it may die completely to the ground during the winter but will reappear in the spring.

 The bee balm plant is susceptible to powdery mildew, appearing as a gray, powdery dust on the buds and leaves in moist, cool weather.
 If your bee balm plant develops mildew, you can treat it with natural remedies or a fungicide spray from the local garden center.
 Mildew may also be prevented by planting bee balm where it will have good air circulation and avoiding watering from overhead.

-If you have never enjoyed the bee balm flower, growing bee balms will add not only a touch of old-fashioned beauty to your flower garden; it will also attract butterflies and bees for your enjoyment.
+If you have never enjoyed the bee balm flower, growing bee balm will add a touch of old-fashioned beauty to your flower garden and will also attract butterflies and bees.